PALM BEACH COUNTY, Fla. — A Change.org petition created over the weekend in support of Harjinder Singh has collected more than 2.8 million signatures.

 Singh, the semi-truck driver accused of killing three people on the Florida Turnpike after making an illegal U-turn on Aug.
 12, made his first appearance in court Saturday, after being extradited back to Florida from California.

-Singh, an undocumented immigrant, is currently being charged with three counts of vehicular manslaughter and held without bond.
+Singh, an undocumented immigrant, is currently being charged with three counts of vehicular manslaughter and three new charges of manslaughter, and is being held without bond.

 The petition was sent to the office of Gov. Ron DeSantis, who last week said the state intends to "throw the book" at Singh.
 It asks for a "proportionate and reasonable sentence that reflects the reality this was a tragic accident, not an intentional act of harm."